Good name | Good alternative | Avoid |

 Git is a tool for creating and managing projects, which are called repositories.
 A Git repository is a directory whose revision history is tracked via a series of commits—snapshots of the state of the project.
 These commits can form a tree with different branches, as when two contributors to the project are working on two different parts simultaneously (figure 13.4).
 These branches can later be merged either automatically or via manual intervention in the case of conflicting changes.

 Commonly, Git repositories are hosted by an online service like GitHub to facilitate collaboration.
 With this workflow, a user makes changes to a local version of the repository on their own computer and pushes those changes to the online repository.
 Another user can then pull those changes from the online repository to their own local version.
-The online “origin” copy is always the definitive copy of the project, and a record is kept of all changes.
-Chapter B provides a practical introduction to Git and GitHub, and there are a variety of good tutorials available online and in print (Blischak, Davenport, and Wilson 2016).
+The online “origin” copy is always the definitive copy of the project, and a record is kept of all changes. appendix B provides a practical introduction to Git and GitHub, and there are a variety of good tutorials available online and in print (Blischak, Davenport, and Wilson 2016).

 Collaboration using version control tools is designed to solve many of the problems we’ve been discussing: